thomasabishop/eolas/Linux/systemd.md

 The `systemctl` command is the chief way of interacting with `systemd`.
 You use it to activate and deactivate services, list their status, reload the configuration and so.

+### View the dependency graph
+`systemctl status` by itself will print a long list of units grouped by their dependency relations.
+It will also provide some metadata about the current systemd boot context.

 ### Viewing active units

 Below I have listed the running units pertaining to bluetooth: